albikozeli/albikozeli/README.md

 <br>
 <p align=left>
 <b>Dynamic Memory Allocator | C </b><br>
-•	Implemented dynamic allocation for small sized memory requests on x86-64 architecture by developing functional Malloc, Calloc, Realloc and free functions for Unix processes<br>
-•	Divided pages in blocks of powers of 2, minimally 32 bytes, and stored unused memory in an Array of Linked Lists structure<br>
+•	Implemented a dynamic memory allocator to replace malloc() / realloc() for heap memory in a Unix process, focusing on dynamic memory management and pointer manipulation<br>
+•	Implemented multi-pool allocation for memory sizes ranging from 32 to 4096 bytes, enhancing program performance by reusing memory blocks and reducing OS requests<br>
+•	Created a free list indexed by allocation size, optimizing allocation and deallocation operations<br>

 <b>Semaphore and Producer Consumer Queue | C</b><br>
 •	Built a Semaphore by utilizing one POSIX mutex and one condition variable<br>